VCHS-DECA-Software/Event-Scheduler/docs/scheduling.md

 - `assignment` - a student + the event they wish to attend
 - `judgement` - a judge + the `assignments` they will judge throughout the divisions of time
 - `housing` - a room + the `judgements` that will be happening in the room
+- `exams` - exam times and the students that will take them

 #### algorithm